 It doesn’t matter if you’ve got somewhere to be—speed limits are in place for a reason.
 As such, it’s important that you drive at an appropriate speed and take note of speed limits.
+After all, speeding could result in you getting a fine and points on your licence—if you’re not asked to attend a speed awareness course.
 You should also pay attention to road conditions—if it’s raining or snowing, you should adjust your speed.
 Your speed will, of course, also vary depending on whether you’re driving in city or rural conditions.

 3. Drive smoothly